Dollar to Naira Black Market Exchange Rate Today Monday 31/01/2023 [aboki fx rate]

 How much is Dollar to Naira Today?
 If you have dollars now in Nigeria, you are regarded as an affluent personality.
 See the current dollar to Naira exchange rate as of today.
 We compare the Dollar to Naira bank rate vs aboki rate.
 Dollar to naira exchange bank rate is far lower than the dollar to naira aboki rate.
 Of course, you know that the exchange rate in banks is different from the exchange rate in the parallel market.
 See the details below.

-How To Stop Loan Apps From Accessing Your Contacts and Permanently Stop their Harassment
+How To Stop Loan Apps From Accessing Your Contacts and Stop their Harassment

-Exchange Rate For A Dollar To Naira at the Parallel Market (Black Market) is N746 and sells at N750 On Tuesday, January 31st, 2023.
+Exchange Rate For A Dollar To Naira at the Parallel Market (Black Market) is N754 and sells at N760 On Sunday March 12th, 2023.

-Currently, Naira is being exchanged with the dollar at the rate of N746/$1 as at Tuesday, January 31st, 2023 at the Parallel Market also known as the Black Market.
+Currently, Naira is being exchanged with the dollar at the rate of N754/$1 as at Sunday, March 12th, 2023 at the Parallel Market also known as the Black Market.

 Dollar to Naira (USD to NGN) | Black Market Exchange Rate Today |

-Official Exchange Rate from CBN Website for today Tueaday, 31st January 2023.
+Official Exchange Rate from CBN Website for today Sunday, 12th March 2023.

 Find below official exchange rate of a number of currency to the Naira from the Website of the CBN.